Learning directed acyclic graphs based on sparsest permutations: Introduction

 \section{Introduction}

 A fundamental goal in many scientific problems is to determine causal or directional relationships between variables in a system.
-While there are a number of challenges involved with inferring directional relations amongst several variables, a useful simplification is to assume that the causal structure is modeled by a directed acyclic graph (DAG) or Bayesian network.
+A useful simplification is to assume that the causal structure is modeled by a \emph{directed acyclic graph} (\emph{DAG}) or a \emph{Bayesian network}.
+Given a DAG $G := ([p], E)$ with vertices $[p] := \{1,2\dots,p\}$ and directed edges $E$, a Bayesian network associates to each node $i\in[p]$ a random variable $X_i$.
+Missing edges in $G$ entail conditional independence (CI) relations, namely $ X_i \independent X_{\nd(i)\backslash\pa(i)} \,\mid\, X_{\pa(i)}, $ where $\nd(i)$ and $\pa(i)$ respectively denote the \emph{nondesendants} and \emph{parents} of vertex $i$ in $G$.
+A joint probability distribution $\mathbb{P}$ over $[p]$ is said to satisfy the \emph{Markov property} (or \emph{be Markov}) with respect to $G$ if it entails these CI relations.
+In fact, the complete set of CI relations implied by the Markov property can be read off from the DAG by the so-called \emph{d-separation} statements that hold in $G$~\citep[Section 3.2.2]{Lauritzen}.